 If you can do one type of job online, it’s those in the development sphere.
 Whether you’re an engineer, games developer, app developer, full-stack developer – or anything in between – these can all be remote jobs.

 Not only are developer roles frequently remote, but there’s also massive demand for these positions making these roles top remote jobs.
 Because of this, remote jobs in the development realm don’t mean working for lesser-known companies or taking a pay cut.
 In fact, it might mean the opposite.

-The tech industry is only going to grow, and there’s only going to be more demand for developers and engineers.
-If you’re not already a developer, there are a lot of free resources available that will help you build your skills for free.
+The tech industry will only grow, and there’s only going to be more demand for developers and engineers.
+If you’re not already a developer, there are many free resources available that will help you build your skills for free.
 From there, you can jump into an internship or junior developer role and work your way up.

 With the internet connecting us all, the demand for translators has only increased, with businesses eager to bridge the communication gap.
 A translator can work a variety of different roles, such as working testing websites, translating documents, or proofreading.

-Another job in the tech industry, designers have a sought after skillset that many remote companies want.
-Remote graphic design jobs, as well as WordPress theme design, UX and UI design roles, are all able to be done while working remotely.
+Another job in the tech industry, designers have sought-after skills that many remote companies want.
+Remote graphic design jobs, as well as Shopify theme design, UX and UI design roles, are all able to be done while working remotely.

 Design roles require a lot of knowledge, but much like developers, you can learn many of these skills with the help of free tools.
-These days, a lot of value is placed on a well-designed website – and deservedly so.
+These days, much value is placed on a well-designed website – and rightly so.
 What this means is that companies will always need designers, making it a solid career choice.
 If you’re considering remote jobs, this alone is a strong case for working as a designer.

 Working as a journalist in the internet age isn’t as easy as it once was due to the closure of many papers.
 But with that said, it is still a popular work from home job.